-Kionka used the program this past school year with 12 general education second grade students who worked on it 30 minutes a day, five days a week, averaging 74 usage hours.
+Kionka used the program this past school year with 12 general education second-grade students who worked on it 30 minutes a day, five days a week, averaging 74 usage hours.
 Two of the students were half a grade level behind in reading.

-With the school’s math program problem based, students must read the problems before they do computations and Kionka has noticed a big improvement in their math scores compared to previous second graders who did not use MindPlay.
+With the school’s math program problem-based, students must read the problems before they do computations and Kionka has noticed a big improvement in their math scores compared to previous second graders who did not use MindPlay.
 She also says the grammar component of MindPlay has helped improve students’ writing, and that they have begun using adjectives, adverbs, and prepositional phrases, which is advanced for many second graders.

-Another area she particularly notes are the non-fiction and fiction fluency stories, which are a good mix and deliver excellent, motivating content.
+Another area she particularly notes is the non-fiction and fiction fluency stories, which are a good mix and deliver excellent, motivating content.
 She says often a subject would come up in social studies or science class, and they would say, “I learned that in my MindPlay story.”

 Students have also benefitted greatly from an overall increase in fluency.
-MindPlay requires students to read at a faster and faster rate, an activity which Kionka would not have time to manage and monitor on an individual basis without the use of a computer.
+MindPlay requires students to read at a faster and faster rate, an activity that Kionka would not have time to manage and monitor on an individual basis without the use of a computer.

 Best of all, students are motivated by the program: “If we were unable to work on MindPlay at our scheduled time on a certain day, the students would ask, ‘OK, where are we fitting MindPlay into this day?’
 They enjoyed the competition and loved filling in the puzzles,” says Kionka.

-Teacher Support: Kionka also appreciates the Report feature that helps her individualize lessons and save time.
+Kionka also appreciates the Report feature that helps her individualize lessons and save time.
 “The reports allow me to monitor each student and their needs.
 For example, I can group students to work on a specific sound, or I can pre-teach sounds that I know might give the students trouble.
 The fluency reports help me target skills for extra practice to improve comprehension.”